gretagandolfi/antonyms/README.md

 The aim of my project was to find, or - at least - to suggest empirical proves of the theoretic distinction between graded and non-graded antonyms.
 Unfortunately, both tests happened to be useless to detect this kind of semantic distinction.

 The folder contains:
-- python notebook (selection of antonyms)
+- Jupiter notebook (selection of antonyms)
 - report (pdf)